duckietown/AIDO18_baselines/tasks/AIDO18_E_LF1_PIM/LF_IL_tensorflow/README.md

 ## Create new virtual environment with the dependencies

-Creates virtual environment and installs all the necessary dependencies.
+Create new virtual environment and install all the necessary dependencies.

 Type: `make install`

 ## Download logs

-Searches and downloads the logs(bag files) which are defined in the download_logs.py script.
+Search and download the logs(bag files) which are defined in the download_logs.py script.

 Type: `make download`

 ## Preprocessing of logs and save into HDF5 files

-Extracts topics from bag files, synchronizes images with velocities and saves the data into HDF5 files.
+Extract topics from bag files, synchronize images with velocities and save the data into HDF5 files.

 Type: `make preprocess`

 ## Train CNN

-Trains CNN using the extracted images and velocities from the logs.
+Train CNN using the extracted images and velocities from the logs.

 Type: `make learn`

 ## Freeze TensorFlow graph and build image

-Freezes TensorFlow graph and builds docker image.
+Freeze TensorFlow graph and build docker image.

 Type: `make build-image`

 ## Install NCSDK v2.05 and compile TensorFlow graph to Movidius graph

-Installs the SDK tools of NCSDK v2.05 to enable compilaton to Movidius graphs.
+Install the SDK tools of NCSDK v2.05 to enable compilation to Movidius graphs.
 Then, compile TensorFlow graph to Movidius graph.

 Type: `make build-real-local-laptop`